Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 Below is a list of some of them.
 Most of these will regrow from seeds you would discard or otherwise eat.

-- Citrus (seeds)
+- Citrus (saved seeds)

 - Pineapple (top)

-- Pumpkin (seeds)
+- Pumpkin (saved seeds)

-- Strawberries (seeds)
+- Strawberries (saved seeds)

 - Avocado (seed)

-- Melon (seeds)
+- Melon (saved seeds)

 - Mango (seed)

-- Winter squash (seeds)
+- Winter squash (saved seeds)

-Re-growing Pineapple
+Regrowing Pineapple

 We’ve tried growing pineapples from scraps and have had great success.
 All you need is the leftover crown from a pineapple.